catswe/KANditioned/README.md

 - Add a line about exploiting the structure in KAN
 - Add something about Gaussian kernel smoothing and discrete heat/diffusion equation
 - Add a line about batchnorm and spline range
+- Add a line about provable convergence of proximal gradient